askft/go-behave/README.md

 ### Leaf nodes

 A leaf node is normally specifically tailored to the application at hand.
-In a robotics context the task might be "Pick Up Object" or "Move Arm"; in a video game context it might be "Find Nearest Target" or "Attack Target".
+In a robotics Blackboard the task might be "Pick Up Object" or "Move Arm"; in a video game Blackboard it might be "Find Nearest Target" or "Attack Target".
 One can generally divide leaf nodes into two subcategories:

 - Action nodes, which interact with the environment and return a status depending on the result.
 - Condition nodes, which do not _do_ anything apart from querying the environment for information and subsequently returning a status.